-Personal income tax provides the foundation for an equitable and progressive tax system.
-Personal income tax brackets and rebates are partially adjusted for 'fiscal drag' to take inflation into account.
-To compensate for the effects of inflation, which pushes some individuals into higher tax brackets and reduces their purchasing power, the personal income brackets and rebates were adjusted, providing individuals with personal income tax relief, as shown in the table below.
+Personal income tax (PIT) provides the foundation for an equitable and progressive tax system.
+PIT brackets and rebates are partially adjusted for 'fiscal drag' to take inflation into account.
+To compensate for the effects of inflation, which pushes some individuals into higher tax brackets and reduces their purchasing power, the PIT and rebates were adjusted, providing individuals with PIT relief, as shown in the annexure below.